 2T, 4T & 4D.
 In 2T, the MIG torch switch is pressed to start welding and released to stop.
-In 4T, the torch switch is pressed and released to start welding and pressed and released again to stop welding.
+In 4T, the torch switch is pressed and released again to stop welding.
 4d is similar to 4T but with a delay time of 1 seconds before it latches on allowing a quick tack weld feature in latch mode.